unicode-org/icu4x/docs/design/enums_or_ids.md

 It is possible in Rust to mark enums as `#[non_exhaustive]`, which allows additional entries to be added over time.

 However, if there is a need to do this, then it means that the set of entities could grow over time.
-If this is the case, you should probably be using identifiers instead.
+This is a signal that an enum might not be the right choice, which should be weighed with the other pros and cons of enums versus identifiers.

 ## Identifiers